RuiHe1999/blog/content/zh/posts/20210725-Increasing the Speed and Accuracy of Data Labeling Through an AI Assisted Interface.md

 ---
-title: [笔记|研究] Increasing the Speed and Accuracy of Data Labeling Through an AI Assisted Interface
+title: Increasing the Speed and Accuracy of Data Labeling Through an AI Assisted Interface
 description:
 tags:
 categories: 论文笔记